 - Fetches all pages using page or cursor strategies without gaps

-- Batches processing using
+- Batches processing with

 - Respects provider quotas by reading

-- Cons: Unstable when data changes during iteration.
+Cons: unstable when data changes during iteration.
 If a record is inserted or deleted between page requests, you get duplicates or gaps.

 // Example: GET /items?page={{$json.page}}&limit=100